 Two fundamental methods are used to measure aerosol concentrations within the atmosphere.
-The first of these methods are ground based and in-situ measurements which give good detail and information about a specific localized area.
+Two such methods are ground based and in-situ measurements which give good detail and information about a specific localized area.
 However, these measurements are limited in scope as they do not have global coverage that is inherent in satellite instrumentation.
 Both ground-based instruments and satellites have important roles in monitoring the planet’s aerosol content and each of these methods have inherent advantages and disadvantages.
-An overview will be given on some of the common methods to determine aerosol extinction and why using different methods helps to increase the overall accuracy and precision of merged data sets.
+An overview is given on some of the common methods to determine aerosol and why using different methods helps to increase the overall accuracy and precision of merged data sets.

-2.3.1 In-SituMeasurements
+2.3.1 Balloon- and Aircraft-Based Measurements

 In-situ measurement are typically performed using balloon- or aircraft-based platforms.
-Balloon instruments that use particle counters during the assent directly count the aerosol particles and can determine the particle size distributions.
+In-situ balloon instruments directly measure aerosol particles during the assent and can determine the particle size distributions.
 The OPC is an active instrument that uses light source internal to the device to optically count aerosol particles.
-This type of instrument has been launched from Laramie, Wyoming since 1971, and has successfully measured aerosol extinction and particle size distributions (Deshler et al., 2003; 2008; Kovilakam et al., 2015).
-Another type of balloon instrument uses a passive light source, such as the sun, moon, or stars, to determine aerosol extinctions.
+This type of instrument has been launched from Laramie, Wyoming since 1971, and has successfully measured aerosol mixing ratio and particle size distributions (Deshler et al., 2003; 2008; Kovilakam et al., 2015).
+Furthermore, aircrafts have been used to carry nephelometers to acquire detailed in-situ measurements (Beuttell and Brewer, 1949; Charlson et al., 1969) including plume composition (Murphy et al., 2014) but are limited spatially to the aircraft track.

+Another type of balloon instrument uses a passive light source, such as the sun, moon, or stars, to determine aerosol extinction.
 Some instruments that use this type of technology are the Absorption par les Minoritaires Ozone et NOx (AMON) from 1992 to 2003 and Spectroscopie d’Absorption Lunaire pour l’Observation des Minoritaires Ozone et NOx - Nacelle 2 (SALOMON-N2) from 2007 onwards which use starlight and moon light respectively (Berthet et al., 2002).
-Furthermore, aircrafts have been used to carry nephelometers to acquire detailed in-situ measurements (Beuttell and Brewer, 1949; Charlson et al., 1969) including plume composition (Murphy et al., 2014) but are limited spatially to the aircraft track.

-In-situ measurements of aerosol extinction give direct measurement of scattered light from the altitude that the instrument is currently situated and allows for direct measurements of aerosol extinction and cross-section unlike remote sensing applications from satellites.
-However, these types of instruments do not achieve global coverage and only give aerosol extinction from a very localized region, like the Laramie, Wyoming OPC, or have very few flights, for example AMON which had a total of six stratospheric balloon flights, three mid-latitude northern and three high-latitude northern flights.
+In-situ measurements yield high quality direct measurements of aerosol from the altitude that the instrument is currently situated unlike remote sensing applications from satellites.
+Furthermore, passive instruments from balloon and aircraft platforms also acquire quality aerosol measurements.
+However, these types of instruments only give aerosol parameters from a very localized region, like the Laramie, Wyoming OPC, or have very few flights, for example AMON which had a total of six stratospheric balloon flights, three mid-latitude northern and three high-latitude northern flights.
 In order to achieve full global coverage satellite remote sensing instruments are needed to fill the spatial gap.

 2.3.2 Occultation